george-hawkins/arf-drone/pixhawk-setup.md

 GPS
 ---

-If you go to the _PreFlight_ tab you can see a count of the number of satellites that the GPS unit can currently see.
+If you go to the _PreFlight_ tab, mentioned in the previous section, you can see a count of the number of satellites that the GPS unit can currently see.
 This gives you some clue as to the current state but acquiring a GPS fix can often be very slow and it can be useful to get more insight into what's going on with the GPS unit.

 If you go to the _Quick_ tab you'll see a preselected set of values that summarize the current state of the craft.